roland-fan-zhang/roland-fan-zhang.github.io/colophon.md

 title: Colophon
 ---

-This website is generated using [Jekyll](https://jekyllrb.com/) which is a static site generator write in Ruby.
+This website is generated using [Jekyll](https://jekyllrb.com/), which is a static site generator written in Ruby.

 ### Tech Stack